College Search

 Facebook link to program Facebook page

-Project Forward is a nationally renowned program that provides vocational training for students with intellectual disabilities.
-Project Forward was the first program in Massachusetts to be granted Comprehensive Transition Program status by the US Department of Education enabling students to apply for and receive financial aid (if qualified).
+Project Forward stands as a nationally esteemed program dedicated to providing vocational training for individuals with intellectual disabilities.
+This initiative has earned distinction as the first program in Massachusetts to be granted Comprehensive Transition Program status by the US Department of Education.
+This recognition empowers our students to access financial aid, marking a significant stride towards an inclusive higher education experience.

-Housed on the campus of Cape Cod Community College in West Barnstable, MA, Project Forward has been nationally recognized by the United States Department of Education and The School-to-Work Outreach Project as an exemplary school-to-work model serving students with intellectual disabilities since 1988.
+Based on the campus of Cape Cod Community College in West Barnstable, MA, Project Forward has earned national acclaim for its role as a school-to-work model for students with intellectual disabilities since 1988.
+Recognized by both the United States Department of Education and The School-to-Work Outreach Project, Project Forward has garnered well-deserved attention for its innovative approach.

 General